-What is the risk if these key activities not being implemented or utilized?
+What are the risks if your key activities are not implemented or utilized?

 Key Advantages

 Key advantages are the unique attributes that set an innovation apart from competitors or the status quo.
 This may include factors like patients, relationships, expertise, and experience.